 The pod may use that Persistent Volume by using another resource Persistent Volume claims.

-It always available outside of the pod life cycle.
+It is always available outside of the pod life cycle.

-This volume are going to be available to say by another pod if required, and therefore the data is retained.
+This volume is going to be available to say by another pod if required, and therefore the data is retained.

 POD → Persistent Volume claim → Persistent Volume

 It’s a sort of formal request from a user for claiming a persistent volume.